quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 Let's take a moment to look through the `layer0.tf` file.
 If you've followed along with the Layer0 CLI deployment above, it should be fairly easy to see how blocks in this file map to steps in the CLI process.

-When we began the CLI deployment, our first step was to create a load balancer:
+When we began the CLI deployment, our first step was to create an environment:

-`l0 load balancer create demo-env`
+`l0 environment create demo-env`

 This command is recreated in `layer0.tf` like so: